dedo94/Domitilla/README.md

 * myfunc.py: contain a lot of side function.

-* strtogr.py: contain one function:
+* parse_and_draw.py: contain one function:
-    * struct_gr(path, nome_grafo, struct, draw): fill an empty list with data belonging to a Structured Global Graph.
+    * parse_and_draw(path, graph_name): translate from Structured Global Graph to Unstructured Global Graph and it draw the graph
         * path: path of the graph;
-        * nome_grafo: name of the graph;
+        * graph_name: name of the graph;
-        * struct: new empty list;
-        * draw: 1 give as output also the PDF whit the result, 0 otherwise.

 * fuseplus.py: contain one function:
     * fuseplus(cmp, n1, n2): transform two partecipant in a list that contain every possible couple of fusion.